51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 The TACAN pairs in this table describe the A2A yardstick setup: the lead uses the lower numbered channel of the pair while the wingmen use the higher numbered channel of the pair.

+Specific missions may choose different flight names as required.
+When deviating from the SOP though, please avoid changes that may create confusion.
+For example, an F-16C flight could use a name such as "Venom" or "Lobo" that is not listed here; however, it should not use a name such as "Enfield" or "Hawg" that is typically associated with a different airframe in the SOPs.

 ### Naval Units

 Missions may include naval units for the launch and recovery of aircraft in the mission.
 The